ziyilin/graal/docs/reference-manual/languages/js/compatibility.md

 In addition, GraalVM uses the following approaches to check and retain compatibility to Node.js code:

 * node-compat-table: GraalVM is compared against other engines using the _node-compat-table_ module, highlighting incompatibilities that might break Node.js code.
-* automated mass-testing of modules using _mocha_: In order to test a large set of modules, GraalVM is tested against 95k modules that use the mocha test framework.
+* automated mass-testing of modules using _mocha_: in order to test a large set of modules, GraalVM is tested against 95k modules that use the mocha test framework.
 Using mocha allows automating the process of executing the test and comprehending the test result.
-* manual testing of popular modules: A select list of npm modules is tested in a manual test setup.
+* manual testing of popular modules: a select list of npm modules is tested in a manual test setup.
 These highly-relevant modules are tested in a more sophisticated manner.

-If you want your module to be tested by GraalVM in the future, ensure the module provides some mocha tests (and send us an email so we can ensure it's on the list of tested modules).
+If you want your module to be tested by GraalVM in the future, ensure the module provides some mocha tests (and send us an email so we can ensure it is on the list of tested modules).

 _How can one verify GraalVM works on their application?_